MOSH-Insa-Toulouse/5ISS-Goalard-Lacoste/README.md

 ![Local Image](image5.png)  A CHANGER

+All the files and work on KiCad (schematics & routing) are accesible here A CHANGER AUSSI

 ## Delivery
 A short explanation about the files you can find in the various subdirectories :
 * Arduino code used to retrieve the gas sensor measurements and send them to the gateway [here](https://github.com/patatorfr/5ISS-Goalard-Lacoste/blob/main/Capteur_Gaz/Capteur_Gaz.ino).